 Description: Leadership theory in an applied context.
 Leadership analyzed through a variety of genres: autobiography, drama, fiction, tracts and treaties, speeches.

 Description: Fundamental components of issues management and crisis communications.
 Learning experiences in agriculture and natural resources that provide an understanding of issues facing the respective field of study.

 Description: Designing new instructional programs, expanding the impact of student behavioral objectives, and evaluating the total instructional program.

 Prerequisites: Junior status.
 Major or minor in Agricultural and Environmental Sciences Communication.
-Students in the minor must have completed a minimum of 12 credits of minor coursework to enroll.

 Description: This is a project course for students enrolled in the Agricultural and Environmental Communications program.
 It provides students the opportunity to develop, plan, and execute a project of their own design to showcase skills and knowledge gained through coursework.
 Students are guided by course instructor(s) and collaborate with additional identified faculty with appropriate expertise in agricultural sciences and natural resources.

-Prerequisites: ALEC 202 or equivalent and at least junior standing or permission.
+Prerequisites: ALEC 202 or equivalent and at least junior standing

 The course will require travel to project sites, which are within 75 miles of Lincoln.
 At least 5 project visits are required, and more project visits may be required depending on the project.
 Generally, students work in pairs, so not all students need to be able to drive, and the instructor will try to create partnerships that facilitate traveling needs.
 However, if students cannot find transportation to a project site, they will not be able to complete the course.